proustibat/d3js-ionic/README.md

 cd d3js-ionic
 ionic cordova prepare
 ```
-This should prompt you if you want install npm packages, answer `yes`.
+This should prompt you if you want to install npm packages, answer `yes`.
 If it's not the case, run `npm install`;

 Run the app:
 ```bash